-The General Manager shall review the Aapplication package in the form and manner prescribed in Rules 21 and 22. to determine if the submitted application is complete, pursuant to the Implementation Guidelines, within thirty (30) days of receipt.
-If the application is determined to be incomplete, the General Manager shall notify the Applicant concerning that information, in which the application is deficient and request the Applicant to submit that information, in compliance with Rule 22-F. If the Aapplication is determined to be complete, and all criteria specified in Rule 22-A-2 and the Implementation Guidelines are met, the General Manager shall issue a Level 2 Permit within a goal of sixty (60) days that specifies terms and conditions that are consistent with Rules 22-Band 22-C, and in compliance with Rule 22-D, unless a specific condition is not applicable.
-District action is discretionary and the Aapplication is subject to CEQA review unless the project qualifies for a CEQA categorical exemption (CEQA Guidelines Article 19) or unless the pProject is covered by the previous action of the Superior Court, which supersedes CEQA.
+The General Manager shall review the Aapplication package in the form and manner prescribed in Rule 21 to determine if the submitted Aapplication is complete, pursuant to the Implementation Guidelines, within thirty (30) days of receipt.
+If the Aapplication package is determined to be incomplete, the application shall be deemed as denied without prejudice, and the General Manager shall notify the Applicant in writing of the missing or deficient concerning that information, in which the Aapplication is deficient and request the Applicant to submit that information, in compliance with Rule 22-F. If the Aapplication is determined to be complete, and all criteria specified in Rule 22-A-2 and the Implementation Guidelines are met, the General Manager shall issue a Level 2 Permit within a goal of sixty (60) days that specifies terms and conditions that are consistent with Rules 22-Band 22-C, and in compliance with Rule 22-D, unless a specific condition is not applicable.
+District action is discretionary and the Aapplication is subject to CEQA review unless the project qualifies for a CEQA categorical exemption (CEQA Guidelines Article 19) or unless the pProject is covered by the previous action of the Superior Court, which supersedes CEOA.
 Notice of the staff action shall be provided to the public via the "Appealable Decisions" section of the District website.
 The staff determination may be appealed to the MPWMD Board pursuant to Rule 70, "Appeals."